 Pitch, Hit & Run, the "Official Youth Skills Competition of Major League Baseball," invites kids to demonstrate their pitching, hitting and running abilities in baseball and softball.
-The competition is part of the Play Ball initiative between Major League Baseball and USA Baseball, which encourages widespread participation in baseball activities among all age groups, especially youth.
+The competition coincides with the "PLAY BALL" initiative between Major League Baseball, USA Baseball and USA Softball, which encourages widespread participation in all forms of baseball/softball activities among all age groups.

 Kyle Melnick is a reporter for MLB.com based in Washington.